MantisVision/webUtils/docs/ryskurlryskstream.md

 #### 3.0.1
 - *POTENTIAL BREAKING CHANGE* buffered event of RYSKUrl is fired not when the underlying HTMLVideo element triggers "playing" event, but when it triggers "canplay".
-This is because the "playing" event gets triggered every time a user plays a paused video, even if no buffering occured prior to that.
+This is because the "playing" event gets triggered every time a user plays a paused video, even if no buffering ocurred prior to that.

 #### 3.0.2
 - When ``RYSKUrl.pause`` method is called, the download of RYSK data isn't stopped as before.
-This is to prevent the situation when the first buffering hasn't occured yet and the video gets stopped which actually prevents the first buffering from finishing.
+This is to prevent the situation when the first buffering hasn't ocurred yet and the video gets stopped which actually prevents the first buffering from finishing.

 ### 3.1.0
 - Added a new method ``setPreviewMode(mode: boolean)`` that can be called to enable a "preview mode" in which the video is played automatically for a single frame in ``init()`` method in order to provide at least one frame to the ``RYSKBuffer`` and to the derived classes.
 This provide an ability to show a preview of the video even before a user hits a play button.
 The same functionality applies also to ``jumpAt()`` method.